dyacob/Regexp-Ethiopic/README.md

 # `Regexp::Ethiopic`
 Regular Expressions Support for Ethiopic Script and the Languages that use it.

-This repo archives the source code for the R`egexp::Ethiopic `package which was initially submitted to CPAN on March 3, 2003.
+This repo archives the source code for the `Regexp::Ethiopic` package which was initially submitted to CPAN on March 3, 2003.
 Aside from minor maintenance as needed, no development is planned other than (eventual) expansion of coverage to all of Ethiopic introduced in the Unicode standard since 2003.